psychemedia/storytelling-notes/smuggling.md

-May 26 1314 The like to Master John de Everesdon and John de Westecote, on Newcastlc-upon-complaint by John Besecu that, whereas a ship of Remigius de Depe, Tyne. merchant of Bayonne, freighted with white wines in the duchy [of Aqui- taine] to be carried to the ports of Flanders by the said Remigius de Depe and his men, was driven ashore by tempest near Chale in the Isle of Wight and wrecked, by which a great part of the wine was endangered, and the said Remigius de Depe proved that the ship and wines were his, and after- wards obtained that proof and made his profit therein, Robert de Harslade, John le Walshe and Reymund Arnald having made a plot to injure him, and conspired with certain others at Newport in the same island that Elias Byger, Fretheric de Campane and Bernard de Columiners, unknown men, should lay claim to the ship and wines, and that the said John Besecu should be indicted of having committed a theft of the wines from them, as if those wines had been their property when they were not, and as if Remigius de Depe had not proved that the ship and wines were his, procured his capture and detention for a long time in prison at Winchester until accord- ing to the law and custom of the realm he was acquitted : the justices are to enquire fully into these allegations by oath of good men of the county of Southampton.
+May 26 1314 The like to Master John de Everesdon and John de Westecote, on Newcastlc-upon-complaint by John Besecu that, whereas a ship of Remigius de Depe, Tyne. merchant of Bayonne, freighted with white wines in the duchy [of Aqui- taine] to be carried to the ports of Flanders by the said Remigius de Depe and his men, was driven ashore by tempest near Chale in the Isle of Wight and wrecked, by which a great part of the wine was endangered, and the said Remigius de Depe proved that the ship and wines were his, and after- wards obtained that proof and made his profit therein, Robert de Harslade, John le Walshe and Reymund Arnald having made a plot to injure him, and conspired with certain others at Newport in the same island that Elias Byger, Fretheric de Campane and Bernard de Columiners, unknown men, should lay claim to the ship and wines, and that the said John Besecu should be indicted of having committed a theft of the wines from them, as if those wines had been their property when they were not, and as if Remigius de Depe had not proved that the ship and wines were his, procured his capture and detention for a long time in prison at Winchester until according to the law and custom of the realm he was acquitted: the justices are to enquire fully into these allegations by oath of good men of the county of Southampton.
 By fine of 40s.

 https://archive.org/details/calendarofpatent05grea Calendar of the patent rolls preserved in the Public Record Office : Edward II, A.D.
 1307-[1327]

-Calendar of the patent rolls preserved in the Public Record Office : Edward II, A.D. vol 3 Nov.
+Calendar of the patent rolls preserved in the Public Record Office: Edward II, A.D. vol 3 Nov.
 22. [1318] York.
 The like to William de Hardenne, Richard de Byflet and John de Burton on com^ilaint by Martin de Bek, merchant of Oporto in Portynggale {PortKx dc Porlyniinalc) and of his fellows, merchants of the same place, that whereas they had laden a ship, called Tlw s/iiji of Ji-sits C/irist tif Oporto (iiaris Jc/inK Christi dc Portii) in that port with goods for conveyance to I'higland and the ship was driven ashore at Brighteston in the Isle of Wight and wrecked, John de Presford, John son of William Gilberd, Robert lo Hagger, Robert Stillc and Adam Stille of Ermewo, with others took and carried away thoir merchandise.
 May 8 [1320]Fulmer